-One of the great joys of summer for many is fishing.
+One of the great joys of summer for many is hunting and fishing.
 And if you're in Pennsylvania, you have plenty of choices of places to go and get out that fishing rod and tackle, jump in a boat or find a good spot on the bank and while away those sweet summertime hours waiting for the big one to bite.
 Even if you fail to catch even one fish, the time under a sunny sky with a soft breeze blowing is, well, what it's really all about, and especially with a fine companion.

 Except for a few select "Fish for Free" days, anyone age 16 and over must have a current Pennsylvania fishing license to fish or angle for any species of fish in Pennsylvania.
 This applies to both residents and non-residents.
 Getting a license is easy and just takes about a half an hour.